TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Abstract

 \section{Abstract}

-In cooperative multi-agent reinforcement learning (MARL) settings, the centralized training with decentralized execution (CTDE) becomes customary recently due to the physical demand.
-However, the most dilemma is the inconsistency of jointly-trained policies and individually-optimized actions.
-In this work, we propose a novel value-based multi-objective learning approach, named Tchebycheff value decomposition optimization (TVDO), to overcome the above dilemma.
-In particular, a nonlinear Tchebycheff aggregation method is designed to transform the MARL task into multi-objective optimal counterpart by tightly constraining the upper bound of individual action-value bias.
-We theoretically prove that TVDO well satisfies the necessary and sufficient condition of individual global max (IGM) with no extra limitations, which exactly guarantees the consistency between the global and individual optimal action-value function.
-Empirically, in the climb and penalty game, we verify that TVDO represents precisely from global to individual value factorization with a guarantee of the policy consistency.
-Furthermore, we also evaluate TVDO in the challenging scenarios of StarCraft \Rmnum{2} micromanagement tasks, and extensive experiments demonstrate that TVDO achieves more competitive performances than several state-of-the-art MARL methods.
+In cooperative multiagent reinforcement learning (MARL), centralized training with decentralized execution (CTDE) has recently attracted more attention due to the physical demand.
+However, the most dilemma therein is the inconsistency between jointly-trained policies and individually-executed actions.
+In this article, we propose a factorized Tchebycheff value-decomposition optimization (TVDO) method to overcome the trouble of inconsistency.
+In particular, a nonlinear Tchebycheff aggregation function is formulated to realize the global optimum by tightly constraining the upper bound of individual action-value bias, which is inspired by the Tchebycheff method of multi-objective optimization.
+We theoretically prove that, under no extra limitations, the factorized value decomposition with Tchebycheff aggregation satisfies the sufficiency and necessity of Individual-Global-Max (IGM), which guarantees the consistency between the global and individual optimal action-value function.
+Empirically, in the climb and penalty game, we verify that TVDO precisely expresses the global-to-individual value decomposition with a guarantee of policy consistency.
+Meanwhile, we evaluate TVDO in the SMAC benchmark, and extensive experiments demonstrate that TVDO achieves a significant performance superiority over some SOTA MARL baselines.